Space Science is a relatively new science

 have built devices sensitive enough to detect gravitational

 effects of the sun and the moon.
-See these pages for
+See this article for

 details